codegode23/second-one/README.md

 # Demo
-Some description for the second one
+Some description for the second one!